AI-accelerated Discovery of Altermagnetic Materials: Results

 \subsection{Pre-training GNN for materials discovery}

-Conventional approaches for discovering materials with altermagnetic properties heavily rely on experts' physical intuition and perform trial-and-error verification of the properties for each material through the first-principles electronic calculations, which are time-consuming and not scalable for screening crystal materials in a large search space.
 Although AI methods have shown great potential for material screening and discovery, there still remain numerous challenges in the field of discovering altermagnetic materials that have not yet been accommodated in existing research practices.
-In particular, training a reliable predictive model under the condition of very limited labels is intractable, e.g., the number of known altermagnetic materials, as positive samples (training labels), is extremely limited~(only 14 altermagnetic materials \cite{liber-prx}).
-We address this challenge by introducing a pre-training technique, which was first proposed in the natural language processing field~\cite{devlin2018bert}, and subsequently demonstrated with remarkable capabilities for computer vision~\cite{ranftl2021vision} and bioinformatics~\cite{cramer2021alphafold2}.
+In particular, training a reliable predictive model under the condition of limited labels is intractable, \emph{e.g.}, the number of known altermagnetic materials, as positive samples (training labels), is limited~(only 148 altermagnetic materials \cite{liber-prx,xiao2023spin}).
+We address this challenge by introducing a pre-training and fine-tuning technique, which was first proposed in the natural language processing field~\cite{devlin2018bert}, and subsequently demonstrated with remarkable capabilities for computer vision~\cite{ranftl2021vision} and bioinformatics~\cite{cramer2021alphafold2}.
+Such a technique pre-trains a self-supervised model first, then refines it for a specific downstream task with limited data meanwhile maintaining a boosted performance.
+Since each crystal material has a unique pair of structure and property, \emph{e.g.}, the magnetic property like spin pattern is closely related to the crystal structure information, we hypothesize that there is a functional correspondence between the spin pattern and the crystal structure for a given material candidate.
+Hence, we represent the material crystal structures by mutli-edge graphs and establish a pre-trained neural network model to extract their corresponding latent features.
+The discovery of altermagnetic materials process is then treated as a downstream task by refining a classifier model based on limited positive samples (\emph{e.g.}, 148 available altermagnetic materials).